huanyichuang/wpcf7-twaddress/README.md

 You can now install this plugin via the [WordPress repository](https://www.wordpress.org/plugins/wpcf7-twaddress/).

 ## To-do list
-- Add inclusion/exclusion of certain cities that the library supports.
+- Add inclusion/exclusion of certain cities that the library supports (done in v1.1).
-- Add the option "Hide districts"
+- Add the option "Hide districts" (done in v1.1).

 ## Credit
 The JavaScript Library is credited to [Denny Kuo](https://dennykuo.github.io/tw-city-selector/).